Fruits and Vegetables Survey

 This is a sample survey with a cross-sectional design.

-For each province, three strata were defined based on the type of operation i.e. fruit only operation, vegetable only operation or fruit and vegetable operation.
+For each province, three strata were defined based on the type of operation i.e. fruit-only operations, vegetable-only operations or fruit and vegetable operations.
 In each stratum, a threshold based on the total fruit acreage and on the total vegetable acreage was defined.
 A random sample was selected among the operations below the threshold and a census was taken of all operations above the threshold.
 The threshold was one of 2 acres, 5 acres or 10 acres, depending on the province.
-For each stratum, the minimum sample size was 10 and the maximum design weight was two.
+For each stratum, the minimum sample size was 10 and the maximum design weight was 2.

 Overall, the sample size was determined in order to achieve a target CV of 0.01 (1%) for total fruit area and total vegetable area at the provincial level.
-The final sample size for this spring survey was 15,122 operations.
+The final sample size for this survey was 14,898 operations.

 Responding to this survey is mandatory.